Extended Set-based Tasks for Multi-task Execution and Prioritization: Extended Set-based Task Execution with Torque Bounds

 \subsection{Actuation Constraints}

 The solution to \eqref{eq:mainqpdyn} may not be physically implementable in the presence of torque bounds, which are expressed as box constraints on the input optimization variable $u$.
-However, if one attempts to solve \eqref{eq:mainqpdyn} with the additional constraint

-tasks might not be executed as desired, as the optimal control input solution to the optimization program results in large relaxation variables $\delta$.
+However, if one attempts to solve \eqref{eq:mainqpdyn} with the additional constraint $\|u\|_\infty \le u_\mathrm{max} < \infty$, tasks might not be executed as desired, as the optimal control input solution to the optimization program results in large relaxation variables $\delta$.
 The problem becomes even more serious when multiple safety-critical constraints are present.
 In fact, by definition, safety-critical constraints should not be relaxed, and, if more than one such constraint is present, the optimization program might be infeasible.

 Actuation constraints in multi-task execution have been considered already in the context of Jacobian-based tasks.
 The so-called \emph{task scaling} procedure was designed to slow down the execution of the task by scaling down joint velocities and accelerations not to exceed the maximum allowed values.
 However, as a result, the task execution performance may be degraded.
 Several approaches to this problem have been proposed (see, e.g., \cite{faroni2020inverse} or \cite{lee2022quadratic} for recent solutions).
 In \cite{Flacco2015}, the authors present an algorithm to select the least possible task-scaling in order to control redundant manipulators in presence of hard joint constraints, in terms of joint positions, velocities, and accelerations.